Villaperuccio

-Villaperuccio (Sa Baronia) is a comune (municipality) in the Province of Sulcis Iglesiente in the Italian region Sardinia, located about 40 km southwest of Cagliari and about 13 km southeast of Carbonia, in the lower Sulcis.
+Villaperuccio (Sa Baronia) is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, located about 40 km southwest of Cagliari and about 13 km southeast of Carbonia, in the lower Sulcis.
+It has 1,007 inhabitants.

 Villaperuccio borders the municipalities of Narcao, Nuxis, Perdaxius, Piscinas, Santadi, and Tratalias.
 Its territory includes the pre-Nuragic necropolis of Montessu, some 40 nuraghe and the menhir site of is perdas croccadas.

+Demographics

+As of 2026, the population is 1,007, of which 48.4% are male, and 51.6% are female.
+Minors make up 11.9% of the population, and seniors make up 30.8%.

+Immigration

+As of 2025, immigrants make up 4.4% of the total population.
+The 5 largest foreign countries of birth are Romania, Germany, Morocco, Albania, and China.